joonspk-research/generative_agents/README.md

 Then, on your favorite browser, go to [http://localhost:8000/](http://localhost:8000/).
 If you see a message that says, "Your environment server is up and running," your server is running properly.
 Ensure that the environment server continues to run while you are running the simulation, so keep this command-line tab open!
 (Note: I recommend using either Chrome or Safari.
 Firefox might produce some frontend glitches, although it should not interfere with the actual simulation.)

 ### Step 2.
 Starting the Simulation Server
 Open up another command line (the one you used in Step 1 should still be running the environment server, so leave that as it is).
-Navigate to `reverie/backend_server` and run `reverie.py`.
+Navigate to `cd` and run `reverie.py`.

     python reverie.py
 This will start the simulation server.
 A command-line prompt will appear, asking the following: "Enter the name of the forked simulation: ".
 To start a 3-agent simulation with Isabella Rodriguez, Maria Lopez, and Klaus Mueller, type the following: